duneanalytics/docs/README.md

 Remember to use relative paths to markdown files for internal links (e.g. `[link](../../relative/path/to/index.md)`), otherwise the mkdocs compiler will not detect broken internal links - [read more](/index.md).

+## Translations

+Dune docs are kindly translated by members of our community.

+Currently they are available in English and Chinese.

+Each translation is run as a separate `mkdocs-material` project.
+For example, with the Chinese docs navigate to `zh` and run `mkdocs serve`.
+The build process automatically merges together translations into a single docs site with language switcher.

+To propose a new language, open an issue or reach out to us on Discord!

 ## Upgrades

 To upgrade `mkdocs-material`, you need to pin a new version of `mkdocs-material` and update the hard-coded value for stylesheets in `overrides/main.html`.